Home » Can You Spay or Neuter A Parrot? (Fixing Birds)

 Can You Spay or Neuter A Parrot?
 (Fixing Birds)

-Sterilization requires invasive, open surgery, meaning general anesthesia would be required.
+Sterilization requires invasive, open surgery, meaning general anesthesia would be necessary.

-As per Veterinary Anesthesia and Analgesia, sedating a parrot carries significant risk.
-Anesthesia strains the heart of exotic birds, potentially leading to reduced cardiac and respiratory performance.
+Sedating a parrot carries significant risk.
+Anesthesia strains the hearts of exotic birds, potentially reducing their cardiac and respiratory performance.

 The location of avian reproductive organs means that surgery is dangerous.
 A parrot could bleed to death if the vein connected to the ovaries and testes is accidentally cut.